 Cemeteries are a significant historical resource in every community and can be an important repository for social, religious, artistic, genealogical, and cultural heritage.
 There are nearly 100 cemeteries in Oconee County, ranging in size from small family plots to historic church cemeteries and memorial gardens.
 More than 70 cemeteries in Oconee County have been inventoried by the U.S. Geological Survey and included in the federal Geographic Names Information System (GNIS).
 Among these historic locations are the Mountain View, Oak Grove, and Lumpkin Street cemeteries in Seneca, the St. John's Lutheran Church cemetery in Walhalla, and the Old Pickens Presbyterian Church cemetery north of Seneca.
 The website of the Oconee County Cemetery GPS Mapping Project contains most cemetery information including aerial views, map coordinates and directions, and links to photos and tombstone texts.
-The Old Pendleton District Genealogical Society also maintains the Oconee Cemetery Survey Books.
-In recent years online resources such as findagrave.com have become useful resources to assist in keeping local cemetery listings up-to-date.
+The the Old Pendleton District Genealogical Society also maintains the Oconee Cemetery Survey Books.

 The South Carolina Department of Archives and History provides a reference guide for individuals and groups who are interested in the preservation and protection of historic cemeteries (South Carolina's Historic Cemeteries: A Preservation Handbook, 2007).
 Vandalism, development, and neglect are the biggest threats to these historic resources.
-Cemeteries are protected by several State laws that address the preservation and protection of cemeteries (S.C.
+Cemeteries are protected by several_State laws that address the preservation and protection of cemeteries (S.C.
 Code 6-1-35), access and relocation of cemeteries (S.C.
 Code 27-43-10), and destruction or desecration of remains (S.C.
 Code 16-17-600).
 However, enforcement of State laws pertaining to cemeteries rests with local law enforcement.
 The National Historic Preservation Act of 1966 also provides some protection to cemeteries that are eligible for or listed in the National Register of Historic Places.